 Historic Property/Resource.
-Any precontact or historic district, site, building, structure, or object included in, or eligible for inclusion in the National Register of Historic Places, Washington Heritage Register, King County Historic Register, or Redmond's Heritage Resources Register.
+Any precontact or prehistoric (RCW.
+27.53.030) site, or historic district, site, building, structure, or object included in, or eligible for inclusion in the National Register of Historic Places, Washington Heritage Register, King County Historic Register, or Redmond's Heritage Resources Register.
 The term includes artifacts, records, and remains that are related to and located within such properties.
 The term also includes properties of traditional religious and cultural importance to an Indian Tribe that meets the criteria of the National Historic Preservation Act of 1966, as amended, Title II, section 301 (16 U.S.C.
 470w(5)).